Wilt/three.js_triangulation/README.md

 — [libtess](https://github.com/brendankenny/libtess.js/) - libtess tesselation library<br>

-### Usage ###
+### Viewers ###

 For now there are two viewers.

-- One single screen viewer where the triangulation result of a certain shape with a selected algorithm can be viewed.
+- One [single screen viewer](single.html) where the triangulation result of a certain shape with a selected algorithm can be viewed.
-- And multiple screen viewer where the triangulation result of a certain shape can be seen for all algorithms at the same time.
+- And [multiple screen viewer](multiple.html) where the triangulation result of a certain shape can be seen for all algorithms at the same time.

+### Benchmarking ###

+The next step will be to do some benchmarking of the different algorithms